-Children with probable PTSD exhibited more day-to-day difficulties across various spheres of functioning than those without PTSD.
-These findings are in-line with the previous studies showing the child PTSD and war exposure is associated with greater impairments in social, academic, family, play, and other domains of life (Slone & Mann, 2016).
+Children with provisional PTSD exhibited more day-to-day difficulties across various spheres of functioning than those without PTSD.
+These findings are in-line with the previous studies showing that child PTSD and war exposure is associated with greater impairments in social, academic, family, play, and other domains of life (Slone & Mann, 2016).
 Our findings indicate that those young people in Ukraine experiencing clinically relevant levels of PTSD are also experiencing more difficulties in their family life, education, and socializing.
 These children will therefore require considerable interventions to alleviate their posttraumatic distress and bring about improvements in their daily life.

-As a second aim, we assessed the adjusted and unadjusted associations between probable child PTSD status and a range of sociodemographic and parental mental health variables.
+As a second aim, we assessed the adjusted and unadjusted associations between provisional child PTSD status and a range of sociodemographic and parental mental health variables.
 History of parent-reported neurodevelopmental delay in a child was associated with a higher likelihood of PTSD, even controlling for all other factors.
 Delay of skills acquisition, including speech and motor skills, is a frequent sign of neurodevelopmental disorders, particularly autism spectrum disorder (ASD) and attention deficit hyperactivity disorder (ADHD) (Dyck & Piek, 2014; Thurm et al., 2014).
 The socio-cognitive features of neurodevelopmental disorders (e.g., deficits in trauma processing, memory, and emotion regulation) may account for the increased risks for PTSD (Rumball, 2019).
 Additionally, changes in routine for children with neurodevelopmental disorders can lead to an increase in challenging behaviour, which may result in an inability to follow the required safety instructions and a higher risk of traumatic exposure.
 This explanation is partially supported by recent studies in children with ADHD (Schilpzand et al., 2018) reporting a higher prevalence of PTSD, as well as in adults with ASD suggesting the broader range of situations that were perceived as traumatic and a higher rate of PTSD compared to the general population (Rumball et al., 2020).
-Children that were forced to move to another region in Ukraine were 57% more likely to meet criteria for probable PTSD, a finding that is consistent with previous data from child refugees and asylum seekers (Bürgin et al., 2022).
+Children that were forced to move to another region in Ukraine were 67% more likely to meet criteria for probable PTSD, a finding that is consistent with previous data from child refugees and asylum seekers (Bürgin et al., 2022).

-Children of parents employed in the emergency services or the army were twice as likely to meet criteria for probable PTSD, adjusting for all other variables.
+Children of parents employed in the emergency services or the army were slightly more than twice as likely to meet criteria for provisional PTSD, adjusting for all other variables.
 The scale of Russian aggression in Ukraine required significant mobilization of human resources, including medical personnel, fire workers, police, social workers, and volunteers to respond to the massive destruction and human suffering.
 Previous studies demonstrated that children of first responders and active-duty soldiers had a higher rate of mental health impairment, including PTSD (Sharp et al., 2022).
 Our results are consistent with these findings, suggesting a positive association between parental affiliation with emergency services and/or the army and PTSD in their children.

 Finally, we found a strong positive association between parental negative mental health and paediatric PTSD.
-These included parental PTSD as well as an increases in anxiety and depressive symptoms.
+These included parental PTSD/CPTSD status as well as an increases in anxiety and depressive symptoms since February 2022.
 Some studies suggest that this may be related to secondary traumatization, changes in child-parent relations, and decreased capacity of parents with trauma/affective/anxiety disorders to buffer negative traumatic experiences for their children (Creech & Misca, 2017; Scannell, 2020) However, these findings need to be considered with caution, as there is evidence that cognitive bias inherent in PTSD can lead to over-perception of child symptoms (Dekel & Monson, 2010; Sullivan et al., 2016).
 Nevertheless, mental health professionals in Ukraine treating adults with mental health difficulties should be aware that their patient’s children may also be at a heightened risk of mental health problems.